YifengGuo/Movie-Recommendation-System/README.md

     * The principle is if some user has lower rating on M1, then this rating will reduce the weight on the movies which have more similarities with M1 and furthermore affect the recommendation result on the movies this user has not yet watched.
+      * Example: for For M4 and UserB rating matrix.
+Multiplication is made by row x column.
+                 So the meaning is: for (M4, M1) = 1/5, for unseen M4 of UserB, it has 1/5
+                 for UserB to rate 3 score.
+Likely, 3/5 probability for UserB rate 7 score on M4.
+M4 and M3 are not similar, so cannot infer the score UserB may rate for M4 based on M3.
-    * Unwatched movie's default score cannot be set as 0.
+    * **Unwatched movie's default score cannot be set as 0**.
 Otherwise this will affect the result list (UserB rate high score on M2 however score for M2 in result is lower than original score).
+The reason is UserB did not watch M4 and M5 and we intuitively set it as 0 so this could make calculation on M2 missing some part of weights.
+And this problem can be avoided if the data is so huge which could fade away the effect of some NULL entry in the rating matrix.
   ![](images/ResultList.png)